- Mutual Fund Cut Off Time Rules by SEBI

-All purchase transactions- The rule is applicable on all transactions including initial purchase or additional purchase of units.
+- All purchase transactions- The rule is applicable on all transactions including initial purchase or additional purchase of units.
 It also applies to both lump-sum investments and Systematic Investment Plan (SIP).
 Unlike earlier, the rule does not apply to the amount of investment.

-Purchase of units through Inter-Scheme switching of investments- The rule also applies to switch transactions under Systematic Transfer Plan (STP) irrespective of the amount of investment.
+- Purchase of units through Inter-Scheme switching of investments- The rule also applies to switch transactions under Systematic Transfer Plan (STP) irrespective of the amount of investment.

 The Applicable NAV for Mutual Funds Transactions includes all purchase transactions other than Liquid and Overnight Funds.
 It also includes Switch-In transactions and other transactions under all mutual fund schemes.
 The NAV applies as per the following rules irrespective of the amount of investment:

 |Time of receipt of Transaction and Money

 |The purchase transaction application is received up to the cut-off time of 3.00 PM.
-It is submitted on a business day at the official point(s) of acceptance.
+Submission on a business day at the official point(s) of acceptance.
 The funds for subscription/purchase amount are available for utilization up to 3.00 PM on the same Business Day.

 |The transaction is received up to the cut-off time of 3.00 PM.
-It is submitted on a business day at the official point(s) of acceptance.
+Submission on a business day at the official point(s) of acceptance.
 Funds for the purchase of units are available for utilization after 3.00 PM on that Business Day.
 The funds are available on a subsequent Business Day.

 |The transaction is received AFTER the cut-off time of 3.00 PM.
-It is submitted on a business day at the official point(s) of acceptance.
+Submission on a business day at the official point(s) of acceptance.
 Funds for the entire amount of subscription are available for utilization up to 3.00 PM on the same Business Day.

 |The transaction application is received after the cut-off time of 3.00 PM.
-It is submitted on a business day at the official point(s) of acceptance.
+Submission on a business day at the official point(s) of acceptance.
 Funds for the entire amount of subscription are available for utilization after 3.00 PM on the same Business Day or subsequent Business Day.